319SoftDev/wiki-project-group-wya_dansowaa/Tea-Culture/what-is-tea-culture.md

 ## ── .✦ China
   Often seen as the origin place of tea, it's credited for influencing how tea culture developed within other countries, tea is seen as an important part of lifestyle.
+Chinese tea culture is often linked with the practice of Daoism (as known as Taoism by some).
+  According to legend, tea was acciedently discovered by Emperor Shénnóng

 ## ── .✦ Japan